 2. Limit Your Consumption Of Red Meat, Sugar, and Unhealthy Fats – There are plenty of foods you can eat instead to enjoy a heart-healthy diet.
 Add fruits and vegetables to your diet to increase your fiber consumption.

 3. Stop Smoking – Smoking not only damages your lungs, it also negatively affects your heart health.
 Once you stop smoking, your odds of developing heart disease drops rapidly.
 Breaking that smoking habit is essential for your overall health.
+It won’t be easy, but it can be done through the use of products like the Boundless CFX, nicotine patches or even nicotine gum.
+This process will require you to be consistent, but you will be so proud of yourself when you achieve the ultimate goal of giving up smoking, to lead a healthier lifestyle.

 4. Keep Your Weight Under Control – Ask your doctor if you are overweight.
 Obesity increases the risk of heart attacks, heart failure and diabetes.
 A healthy diet with portion control and regular exercise is the best way to maintain a healthy weight.